RMS Carinthia Archival Collection

 Carinthia (1925) Cunard Line

 Built by Vickers, Armstrong, Ltd., Barrow-in-Furness, England.
 Tonnage: 20,277.
 Dimensions: 600' x 73' (624' O.I.).
-Twin-screw, 18 knots.
+Propulsion: Twin-screw, 18 knots.
 Four steam turbines.
-Two masts and one funnel.
+Masts and Funnels: Two masts and one funnel.
 Pre-Launch Name Change: Laid down as Servia, but renamed Carinthia before launching.
 Passengers: 240 first, 460 second, 950 third.
 Maiden voyage: Liverpool-New York, August 22, 1925.
 Fate: Torpedoed and sunk by German submarine off coast of Northern Ireland, June 6, 1940.
 Sister ship: Franconia (nearly identical).
 Similar to Laconia, Samaria and Scythia, except bridge was isolated from main part with these lines.

 Carinthia (1956) Cunard Line

 Built by John Brown & Co., Ltd., Clydebank, Glasgow, Scotland.
 Tonnage: 21,947.
 Dimensions: 570' x 80' (608' O.I.).
-Twin-screw, 20 knots.
+Propulsion: Twin-screw, 20 knots.
 Four steam turbines.
-Single mast and one funnel.
+Masts and Funnels: Single mast and one funnel.
 Passengers: 150 first and 700 tourist.
+Officers and Crew: 461.
 Maiden voyage: Liverpool-Quebec-Montreal, June 26, 1957.
 Sister ships: Ivernia, Saxonia and Sylvania.

 Return to Content Links